roykoren111/BattleshipsWebApplication/README.md

 # BattleshipsWebApplication
-Battleships Web Application - made with Java, JavaScript, jquery, HTML and CSS.
+Battleships Web Application - made with Java, JavaScript, jquery, HTML and CSS, using Tomcat 7.